If you have a suggestion for an addition to the FAQ page, please leave it in the comments.

 Should I display “Range” or “Energy” in the instrument cluster?

-There is no right answer to this, its just what you are more comfortable with.
-Look at it this way, when you bough a new car, you were never quite sure what a quarter tank of gas meant (can you do your commute and grab groceries on the way home?). but, after a while, you got an intuitive feel for how much driving you can do with a quarter tank of gas.
+There is no right answer to this–it comes down to what you are more comfortable with.
+When you buy a new car, you are never quite sure what a quarter tank of gas means” can you do your commute and grab groceries on the way home?.
+As you live with your car, you get an intuitive feel for how much driving you can do with a quarter tank of gas.
 The same is true for displaying the battery capacity.
-For new owners, “range” is probably a good place to start since “miles” easy to relate to.
+For new owners, “range” is probably a good place to start since “miles” is easy to relate to.
 Over time, as owners develop an feel for their driving and its impact on range, they prefer to display energy–they have developed an intuitive feel for what 25% charge means to them.
 Why?
 The “energy” display is the actual state of charge (SoC) of your battery.
 The “range” display is an approximation.
 While it is a pretty good approximation, it does entail some squishiness.

 What is One-Pedal Driving?

-Tesla uses regenerative braking which means as soon as you lift your foot off the accelerator, the car beings to slow down as the car converts your momentum into electricity and charges the battery.
+Tesla uses regenerative braking which means as soon as you lift your foot off the accelerator, the car begins to slow down as the car converts your momentum into electricity and charges the battery.
 Newer cars will automatically apply the brake if the car slows enough.
 Many owners learn to use this behavior to control vehicle speed without needing to use the car’s brakes to slow down.
 For a bit more detail on regenerative braking, check out this post.

 Why am I seeing a huge spike on the energy app?